urbanadventurer/Android-PIN-Bruteforce/README.md

 ### Use verbose output

 Use the `--verbose` option to check the configuration is as expected.
+This is especially useful when you are modifying the configuration.

 ### Other